-Sessions with students were life-history interviews (see Vigil, 1988), covering such topics as places the consultant lived, reasons for moving, descriptions of fights, drug use, experiences in school, intimate and familial relationships, hobbies, and experiences with gangs.
-Transcripts were provided to consultants when possible, checked for accuracy, and used as the basis for further questions.iii In each interview with students, I asked my consultant about fights they had experienced throughout their lifecourse.
+Interviews were semi-structured, open-ended conversations, lasting from one to three hours, and were taped and transcribed.
+Sessions with students were life-history interviews (see Vigil 1988), covering such topics as places the consultant lived, reasons for moving, descriptions of fights, drug use, experiences in school, intimate and familial relationships, hobbies, and experiences with gangs.
+Transcripts were provided for consultants when possible, checked for accuracy, and used as the basis for further questions.ii

+In each interview with students, I asked my consultant about fights they had experienced throughout their lifecourse.
 In my first stretch of fieldwork, I recorded 39 accounts of fights based on these interviews, and in my second stretch, I recorded an additional 54 cases of "fight tales," leading to a total of 93 stories of fights.
 I also asked about fights avoided or "walked away from."
 These queries lead to 23 accounts in my first immersion period, and 18 accounts in my second immersion period, for a total 41 accounts.
 Respondents vary greatly in loquaciousness; some speak for over a half-hour about a single fight episode, while others limit their description to a few lines, despite my efforts to solicit as complete an account as possible.
-I also directly observed 15 instances of fights, 6 which I categorize as "play-fights," as the participants were laughing and smiling at the time, even though they could become quite rough (compare Boulton, 1991).
-In one instance, two young males who were chasing and grappling with each other crashed through a locked gate on a six-foot-high chained link fence, only to arise laughing and somewhat surprised.
+I also directly observed 15 instances of fights, 6 which I categorize as "play-fights," as the participants were laughing and smiling at the time, even though they could become quite rough (compare Boulton 1991).
+In one instance, two young men who were chasing and grappling with each other crashed through a locked gate on a six-foot-high chained link fence, only to arise laughing and somewhat surprised.
 The lock was badly damaged.

 The dataset is limited to fights experienced; I omit all fights witnessed second-hand, unless the protagonist became directly involved.
-I also omit fights involving drugs or guns, as these instances often overshadow fights, occurring within an ecological framework that deserves attention in its own right (see Fagan and Wilkinson, 1998).
-Hence, I limit what is to be considered a "fight" to an aggressive physical engagement understood as a fight by my consultant, and which does not involve drugs or guns.
+I also omit fights involving gangs, drugs, or guns, as these instances often overshadow fights, occurring within an ecological framework that deserves attention in its own right.
+Hence, I limit what is to be considered a "fight" to an aggressive physical engagement understood as a fight by my consultant, and which does not involve gangs, drugs or guns.
 "Walking away" is similarly dependent on the definitions of my consultants, and does not include instances involving gangs, drugs or guns.